lsst-dm/dmtn-175/index.rst

          - :option:`--allow-pruning` (pruning is a fundamental part of building a graph and cannot be disabled)
          - :option:`--refresh` (a graph is implicitly refreshed when it is built, so other options normally enabled by :option:`--refresh` are allowed).

+      **Sequencing:**

+      Can be run at any time, can create a new campaign if one does not exist, and can edit the campaign's collections and/or pipeline.

+      A pipeline and input collections must be provided here or already present in the campaign.

+      If `collections.current_run` is set, it is ignored; only `collections.past_runs` and `collections.inputs` are used as inputs to `lsst.pipe.base.QuantumGraph` generation.

+      Downstream operations can be passed :option:`--rebuild` to perform this operation on-the-fly.

    .. py:method:: import_quantum_graph(uri: ButlerURI, **kwargs)